 When grown-ups cook with fresh ingredients at home, they know exactly which ingredients are going into their kid's meal (and how much of them!).
 Family dinners also give grown-ups a chance to model healthy eating and teach kids about proper portion control.
 In fact, a 2018 study in the Obesity Reviews Journal found a relationship between frequent family meals and better nutritional health among kids.

-Tip: Consider asking your kids to help you make dinner!
-Cooking with your kids has some real educational benefits.
-For example, cooking with kids can boost self-esteem and foster healthy eating habits.
+💡Tip: Consider asking your kids to help you make dinner!
+According to the America Institute for Cancer Research, cooking with your kids has some real educational benefits, like boosting self-esteem and fostering healthy eating habits.

 Family dinners can reduce kids' likelihood of trying illegal substances.
 A study conducted by the National Center on Substance Abuse (CASA) at Columbia University found that compared to teens who have frequent family dinners (5 or more per week), teens who have infrequent family dinners (fewer than 3 per week) are four times as likely to smoke, two and a half times more likely to use marijuana and more than twice as likely to use alcohol.

-How incredible that something as sweet as eating dinner as a family can have such long-lasting benefits!
+It's truly amazing how eating together as a family can have such long-lasting benefits!

-Tip: To keep family meals intimate and free of distractions, consider making this a screen- and phone-free time for your family.
+💡Tip: To keep family meals intimate and free of distractions, consider making this a screen- and phone-free time.

 So many children crave undivided attention from their parents.
 Mealtime is a great chance for grown-ups to focus on their kids, observe their moods, and learn about what is going on in their lives.
 And kids benefit from this special time with their family.
-Researchers have found a positive relationship between frequent family meals and increased self-esteem and school success.
+A Canadian Study published in the Canadian Family Physician Journal found a positive relationship between frequent family meals and increased self-esteem and school success.

-During family meals, kids can practice their social skills, like asking questions, taking turns talking, and sharing food (i.e. choosing to split the last piece of toast).
+When we eat together as a family, kids can practice their social skills, like asking questions, taking turns talking, and sharing food (i.e., choosing to split the last piece of toast).
 Family mealtime also allows very young kids to practice their emerging fine motor and language skills.
-Finally, meal time can help reinforce responsible behaviors, like helping out with dinnertime chores.
+Finally, mealtime can help reinforce responsible behaviors, like helping out with dinnertime chores.
 Such involvement can boost kids' self-esteem and help them feel like valuable members of the family.